-We have discussed the importance of both you and your lawyer looking over the board minutes when conducting due diligence.
+We have discussed the importance of both you and your lawyer looking over the board meeting minutes when conducting due diligence.
 However, while the board discusses mundane matters, financial issues and other important items are also brought up.
 You can uncover clues regarding potential issues, providing you know what and where to look.

-While your lawyer reads the minutes as part of his/her duty, we help prospective co-op and condo buyers in order for him/her to also understand the issues prior to making an offer.
+While your lawyer reads the board meeting minutes as part of his/her duty, we help prospective co-op and condo buyers in order for him/her to also understand the issues prior to making an offer.
 It can also assist existing owners to keep abreast of the building’s issues, and if there are any festering problems.

 The board minutes may contain complaints about the quality of life issues.
 While a co-op and condo typically have house rules, these may not cover all issues or residents might push the boundaries.
 Additionally, as a general rule, condo boards are more lenient than their co-op counterparts.